 New year, new you?
-As cliche as that saying is, this might be a great opportunity for you to start thinking about big changes, and what better place to start than where you spend most of your time: the workplace!
-There were around 7.3 million job openings at the closure of October 2019; why shouldn’t one of them be yours?
+As cliche as that saying is, this might be a great opportunity for you to start thinking about a career change, and what better place to start than where you spend most of your time: the workplace!
+There were around 6.4 million job openings at the closure of December 2019; why shouldn’t one of them be yours?

 A career change can often bring significant benefit to your life, but should not be taken lightly: it is a radical shift in your daily regimen and deters from the assumed “career path” often shown in traditional media.
 But if you are unsatisfied with your current work, or feel you may be more satisfied elsewhere, there are plenty of reasons to consider this big transition.